pineunity/apmec/doc/source/install/openstack_vim_installation.rst

 After installation, OpenStack administrator needs to:

 *  Initialized the flavors that the platform will support.
-Most Tacker sample TOSCA templates will ask Tacker to create Flavor on demand.
+Most Apmec sample TOSCA templates will ask Apmec to create Flavor on demand.
 If not, the specified flavor in templates must exist in OpenStack.

 *  Upload related images.
-Tacker repo's sample TOSCA templates are referring to cirros image named 'cirros-0.3.5-x86_64-disk', so this image should uploaded into OpenStack before Tacker uses it.
+Apmec repo's sample TOSCA templates are referring to cirros image named 'cirros-0.3.5-x86_64-disk', so this image should uploaded into OpenStack before Apmec uses it.

 In additions, following steps are needed:

-1. Create projects and users which can be used by Tacker:
+1. Create projects and users which can be used by Apmec:

 This is a simple task for any OpenStack administrator, but one thing to pay attention to is that the user must have 'admin' and 'heat_stack_owner'